logicminds/logicminds.github.io/content/post/pdk_gems.md

 => true
 ```

 Once you make the change to this file.
 Just commit the change to your template repository.

-From then on each new module created from the PDK using your custom template url `--template-url https://github.com/puppetlabs/pdk-templates` will add the puppet-debugger gem or whatever changes you made.
+From then on each new module created from the PDK using your custom template url `--template-url https://github.com/puppetlabs/pdk-templates`
+will add the puppet-debugger gem or whatever changes you made.

 #### Updating the .sync file

-A more simplified approach is to use the .sync file that modifies the module's files only.
-Since the PDK templates are only used on initial creation of the module and you can't change the template repository and expect instant changes like how [retrospec works](https://www.retrospec-puppet.com).
-To get around this limitation the PDK provides a secondary [control structure](https://puppet.com/docs/pdk/1.x/customizing_module_config.html#customizing-the-default-template) that allows you to "modify the templates" without modifying the template repos.
-This is a config file for the templates a la post module creation.
-By default the PDK doesn't create this file as it is not needed.
+A more simplified alternative approach is to use the .sync file which doesn't modify the templates.
+Since the PDK templates are only used on initial creation and conversion of the module.
+Puppet created a special mechanism that allows for adhoc changes without modifying the pdk-templates.
+This mechanism also serves as a way to synchronize changes across all your modules.

+Furthermore, If you can't change the pdk-templates this is the next best thing.
+If you have used  [retrospec](https://www.retrospec-puppet.com) the sync feature is similar with the exception of getting way more granular and syncing changes inside the file instead of just the file itself.
+You can read more about this sync [mechanism](https://puppet.com/docs/pdk/1.x/customizing_module_config.html#customizing-the-default-template) that allows you to "modify the templates" without modifying the template repos.
+Essentially it is a config file for the templates a la post module creation.
+By default the PDK doesn't create this file by default.

 To add the puppet-debugger gem or any gem for that matter, Create a .sync.yml file with the contents below.